Summer 2020 Volunteering Program Details

 - Make appointment to visit Occupational Health for clearance

 - Complete background check if aged 18 or older

 - Attend Volunteer Orientation Session and Assignment Specific Orientation if applicable

 Complete the Summer 2020 Volunteer Application online.
 Applications will remain on file for 2 weeks and will not be considered complete until both recommender forms are submitted.
 Once the complete application is received, Volunteer Services will review the application, the strength of the recommendations, the current needs of the hospital, and availability of applicant to determine whether the applicant will be invited for an interview.
 Please click here to apply.

 - Identify two recommenders to complete a recommender form on your behalf.
 Provide your recommenders with the recommender form and/or the link to access the form on our web page.
 Recommendation forms must be submitted no later than two weeks from the date you submit your online application to be considered.

-- Recommenders should send completed Recommender Forms directly to Volunteer Services via email (preferred) to [email protected] or fax them to 202-444-0606.
+- Recommenders should send completed Recommender Forms directly to Volunteer Services via email to [email protected]

 - It is the responsibility of the applicant to ensure your recommenders receive the recommendation form.
 We will not send the form to your recommenders.

 Step 3: Interview with Volunteer Services

 The Volunteer Services department will interview all candidates who exemplify the traits we are seeking in our volunteers and who may fit a current need.
 Interviews will take place at MedStar Georgetown University Hospital, in the Volunteer Services office.
-You will receive an invitation to interview via email, along with some important documents you are expected to review prior to your interview and bring with you to your interview.
+You will receive an invitation to interview via email, along with some important documents you are expected to review and complete prior to your interview.
+Please bring these forms with you to your interview.